f5devcentral/nginx-one-lab/docs/README.md

 1. Observe the running NGINX instance on this machine.

-    1. If you are working from the jumphost, open the Chromium browser and navigate to **<http://10.1.1.4>**
+    1. If you are working from the jumphost, open the Chromium browser and navigate to **http://10.1.1.4** <!-- markdownlint-disable-line -->

     2. If you are connecting directly through UDF, locate the "NGINX Plus" component and select the "NGINX HTTP" access method.